presscustomizr/nimble-builder/readme.txt

 You'll find an online knowledge base for the Nimble builder here : [Nimble builder documentation](https://docs.presscustomizr.com/collection/334-nimble-builder).

 == Screenshots ==
+1. Creating a page with 3 sections
-1. Dragging and dropping a pre-designed section
+2. Dragging and dropping a pre-designed section
-2. Editing content in live preview
+3. Editing content in live preview
-3. Creating columns layouts
+4. Creating columns layouts
-4. Customizing a section with an image background
+5. Customizing a section with an image background

 == Installation ==
 1. Install the plugin through the WordPress plugins screen.
 Or download the plugin, unzip the package and upload it to your /wp-content/plugins/ directory